olegman/redux-actions-helpers/README.md

 [![NPM Downloads](https://img.shields.io/npm/dm/redux-actions-helpers.svg?style=flat-square)](https://www.npmjs.com/package/redux-actions-helpers)
 [![NPM Downloads](https://img.shields.io/npm/dt/redux-actions-helpers.svg?style=flat-square)](https://www.npmjs.com/package/redux-actions-helpers)

-Redux actions helpers is tiny TypeScript library which helps you create redux actions with less code and avoid common mistakes.
+Redux actions helpers helps you create redux actions with less code and avoid common mistakes.
+Jump to [QuickStart Guide](https://github.com/olegman/redux-actions-helpers#quickstart-guide) to see it in action.

 - **Simple:** it's only helpers for creating and handle actions from [official redux documentation](http://redux.js.org/docs/basics/Actions.html) nothing more, I don't try to invent some new way of creating and handle actions and that's why it easy to integrate in existing project and it can work nice with other tools and libs.
 - **Small:** it's realy very small, without any extra dependencies and won't bloat your bundle size.